scala-native/scala-native/docs/user/interop.rst

 Exported methods
 ----------------

-When linking Scala Native as library, you can mark its entry point functions with ``@export`` annotation, to make these definitions C ABI compatible.
+When linking Scala Native as library, you can mark its entry point functions with ``@exported`` annotation, to make these definitions C ABI compatible.
 Name of resulting function would match name of the method or it can be enforced using ``@name`` annotation.